-- From your PC, copy the .zip file to a FAT32formatted Type A USB drive, and then insert the drive into your LRAT. - 2.
-Power off your LRAT unit. - Press and hold the Volume Up button, and then press the Power button.
+- From your PC, copy the .zip file to a Micro SD card or a FAT32-formatted Type A USB drive, and then insert the card or drive into your LinkRunner. - 2.
+Power off your LinkRunner unit. - Press and hold the Volume Up button, and then press the Power button.
 Continue to hold the Volume Up button until the Recovery screen appears.
-(You can release the Volume Up button a few seconds after this screen appears.)
+(You can release the Volume Up button a few seconds after

-- 4. In Recovery Mode, use the volume buttons to highlight apply update from USB drive. - Press the Power button to confirm the selection. - 6.
-Use the volume buttons to highlight the correct update file on the USB drive. - Press the Power button to confirm.
-The LRAT opens the Updater, installs the update, and then restarts with the update installed.
+- this screen appears.) - In Recovery Mode, use the volume buttons to highlight apply update from SD card or apply update from USB drive. - Press the Power button to confirm the selection. - Use the volume buttons to highlight the correct update file on the Micro SD card or USB drive. - 7.
+Press the Power button to confirm.
+The LinkRunner opens the Updater, installs the update, and then restarts with the update installed.
 This process can take 5 to 10 minutes.
-When complete, the message 'Install from USB drive completed with status 0.'should show on the install line. - Use the volume keys and Power button to select reboot system now.
+When complete, the message 'Install from Micro SD card completed with status 0.' or 'Install from USB drive completed with status 0.' should show on the install line. - Use the volume keys and Power button to select reboot system now.
 Your unit should boot normally.